Policy of Nondiscrimination

 - For the most part, there is no time limit with regard to the acceptability of transfer credits to Neumann University.
 However, specific divisions within the University may establish such limitations or exceptions, if it is determined that the content area(s) in a specific graduate program require(s) the acquisition of the latest advancements within a given academic discipline.
 The Division of Nursing and Health Sciences, for example, requires that all Nursing transfer credits be completed within the past five years; selected courses may also require the successful completion of Challenge Examinations.
 Additional information can be found in specific program sections of this catalog, or the student can contact the appropriate Dean or Program Director.
 Additional information can be found in specific program sections of this catalog.

-- Neumann University endorses the American Association of Collegiate Registrars and Admissions Officers (AACRAO); the Council on Postsecondary Accreditation (COPA); and approved by the American Association of Community/Junior Colleges.
+- Neumann University endorses the Joint Statement on Transfer and Award of Academic Credit originally developed and reaffirmed in April of 1990 by the American Council on Education (ACE)/Commission on Educational Credit; the American Association of Collegiate Registrars and Admissions Officers (AACRAO); the Council on Postsecondary Accreditation (COPA); and approved by the American Association of Community/Junior Colleges.

 For further information about Neumann University’s transfer credit policy and those institutions with which the University has articulation agreements, contact the Registrar’s Office at 610-558-5524.